NadirZamouche/Khan-Academy-Linear-Algebra/README.md

 * OOP_all_functions.py
     - Includes a few of above functions using OOP format.
     - Also includes graphing in matplotlib using quiver

+## "Linear algebra is the art of choosing the right basis."